Charlie Weis Jr.: South Florida

 After Florida Atlantic head coach Lane Kiffin left to accept the head coaching position at Ole Miss, Weis joined Jeff Scott's coaching staff at South Florida as the offensive coordinator and quarterbacks coach.
 In his initial contract with USF, Weis earned a salary of $350,000/year plus incentives.
 In both of his seasons as offensive coordinator, USF posted the third worst offense in the American Athletic Conference.

 Ole Miss

-On December 29, 2021, Weis Jr. was named the new offensive coordinator at the University of Mississippi under Lane Kiffin.
+On December 29, 2021, Weis Jr. was named the new offensive coordinator at Ole Miss under Lane Kiffin.
+In four seasons as offensive coordinator, Ole Miss finished no worse than third in total offense in the Southeastern Conference, leading the conference in offense in both 2024 and 2025.

+Following head coach Kiffin's departure from Ole Miss to take the head coaching job at LSU, Weis Jr. will follow him and join his staff in Baton Rouge.
+However, he was allowed to remain in his position through the College Football Playoff, which Ole Miss is expected to compete in, following a 11–1 regular season.

 Personal life

 Weis is married to Jennifer, a former figure skater.

-He is the son of former New England Patriots offensive coordinator and college football coach Charlie Weis.
-He has a younger sister Hannah Margaret.
+He is the son of former Notre Dame and Kansas head football coach and NFL assistant coach Charlie Weis.
+He has a younger sister, Hannah Margaret.